niteshsengar03/chaiCodeAssignment/db-design/day-4-parking/README.md

 - no separate availability table — redundant, session data handles it
 - no rate table in the db — rate calculation is application logic, db just stores the result in `fee_calculated`
-- no access control / user auth tables — out of scope for parking db design
 - no junction table between vehicle_category and spot_category — the assignment happens at session level, not as a pre-defined mapping. it's business logic.

 ---